terotests/jestBench/README.md

 #  Collecting the results

-After all the tests have been run, the results from all the callbacks from the tests is retunred to `onReady` callback.
+After all the tests have been run, the results from all the callbacks from the tests is returned to `onReady` callback.

 ```javascript
 var options = {